OnishaX/Console-Icons/README.md

 # Console Icons
 A collection of my console icons.
 I use them for Siri Shortcuts on my Mac and iPhone to control my game room.
-This repository included each icon in three different styles. iOS (.png) has the full square image, macOS (.icns) has the icons in the macOS 11 style, and Windows (.ico) has them in a round style with the appropriate file type.
+This repository includes each icon in three different styles. iOS (.png) has the full square image, macOS (.icns) has the icons in the macOS 11 style, and Windows (.ico) has them in a round style with the appropriate file type.

 ### Apple
 - Apple Pippin